FusionAuth/fusionauth-example-template/QUICKSTART-INSTRUCTIONS.md

 If you are porting over a docs quickstart (something under `/docs/v1/tech/tutorials/`) please:

-* update the link to the quickstart on the `/docs/v1/tech/tutorials/` index page to point to the quickstart
+* update the link to the quickstart on the `/docs/v1/tech/tutorials/` index page to point to the quickstart in `site/_layouts/doc.liquid`.
 * add a redirect.
 Edit `src/cloudfront/fusionauth-website-request-handler.js` and look for the rails quickstart line: `rd[d+'/tutorials/integrate-ruby-rails']= '/docs/quickstarts/quickstart-ruby-rails-web';` Add a similar line for your quickstart.